 In product development and the world of business in general, The Innovator’s Dilemma is a well-known reference.
 If you’ve been part of the product development scene, you may think you know enough things to skip this book.
 But we would argue otherwise.
 A thorough reading of this book can provide you with a requisite foundation of industry knowledge, helping you understand the job of a product manager as well as all the many other people you would need to collaborate with.

-Step 2.
-Read the Blogs of Product Management Thought Leaders
+Step 3: Read Product Management Blogs By Thought Leaders

 Marty Cagan’s Blog